Crossing the Midline

 Dynamic Tripod Grasp

 Hope you have found this blog post helpful; make sure to contact me if you have any specific questions or suggestions for future posts.
-Lots more topics are also discussed in engaging videos on My OT University.
+Lots more topics are also discussed in engaging videos on my course which you can access by clicking here

 Cockerill, H., Sharma, A. & Sheridan, M. (2014).
 Mary Sheridan’s From Birth to Five Years, Children’s Developmental Progress 4th ed.
 Routledge.